 My past lives were at Inframation News covering energy infrastructure, local reporting at the Times Beacon Record News and Amherst Indie, and writing travel features at GoNOMAD.
-I spent a majority of my college years writing for HerCampus UMass Amherst and Amherst Wire.
-During my senior year, I worked for UMass Amherst’s College of Information and Computer Sciences covering college events and writing profiles on award recipients, students, professors and research fellows.

 I am especially interested in telling stories about people and places that are typically ignored by the mainstream media.
-I most enjoy producing stories exploring equity, systems, health, and climate change.
+I most enjoy producing stories exploring mental health, equity, systems, and climate change.
 I’m deeply interested in investigative work, personal stories, and long-form narratives.
 I’m also passionate about interviewing sources affected by diseases, disorders, and wellness fads in an effort to exemplify how women are constantly dismissed, stigmatized, and ignored by the medical system.

 When I’m not chasing down stories, you can find me in Shavasana at my local yoga studio, finishing up one of my many overdue library books, or buying overpriced baked goods.

 I’ll leave you with a picture of my cat, Potion, in his Halloween costume 🙂